SmartEVSE/SmartEVSE-3/docs/configuration.md

 MAX TEMP      Maximum allowed temperature for your SmartEVSE; 40-75C, default 65.
               You can increase this if your SmartEVSE is in direct sunlight.

-SUMMAINS      (only appears when a MAINSMET is configured):
+CAPACITY      (only appears when a MAINSMET is configured):
-              Maximum allowed Mains Current summed over all phases: 10-600A This is used for the EU Capacity rate limiting, currently only in Belgium SUM STOP      (only appears when a SUMMAINS is configured):
+              Maximum allowed Mains Current summed over all phases: 10-600A This is used for the EU Capacity rate limiting, currently only in Belgium CAP STOP      (only appears when a SUMMAINS is configured):
               Timer in minutes; if set, if SUMMAINS is exceeded, we do not immediately stop charging but wait until the timer expires.